Skip to Content

 Please keep an open mind about prices within categories.

-When I worked with clients, I often heard a resistance to spending a certain amount of money on, say, jeans.
+When I worked with clients, I often heard resistance to spending a certain amount of money on a particular category, for example, jeans.
 “I won’t spend more than $100 on jeans.”

 But often, spending a little more gave us better fit and quality – and was still within our total budget.